buffalo110/R-AdaptiveKDE/sparr Documentation Notes.md

     data[data$ID==2,]$ID<- 0
     PBC$data<- data

-After regenerate PBC data, the code should be OK to run.
+After regenerate PBC data, the code should be good to run.